fpastorm/LSTM-Haptic-Fusion/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/P8xuYelStcA/0.jpg)](https://youtu.be/P8xuYelStcA)

 ## Training the LSTM Networks
 To train the Neural Networks, download the dataset and change the "FUSION2020_FOLDER_PATH" to your path.
-Execute all cells in order to get the following information:
+Execute all cells in order to get the following data:

+* **Output Matrix** An output matrix is created with the probabilities obtained testing the neural network.
+* **Data visualization** A visualization of the data previously loaded.
+Tactile data is respresented as 21 frames and  kinesthetic as a 4x41 matrix.
-* **In-bag Objects**
+* **Data visualization**

 ## Cite this work